digikar99/polymorphic-functions/README.md

 A compiler-note-providing compiler-macro has also been provided for compile-time optimization guidelines.

 - A speed=3 optimization coupled with debug<3 optimization results in (attempts to) static-dispatch.
 This is done using by f-binding gentemps to appropriate function objects.
-- Inline optimization may also be provided by `(declare (inline-pf my-polymorph))` or supplying `:inline t` or `:inline :maybe` option in the `name` field of `defpolymorph` form.
+- Inline optimization may also be provided by `(declare (inline-pf my-polymorph))` or supplying `:inline t` (default) or `:inline :maybe` option in the `name` field of `defpolymorph` form.

-It is up to the user to ensure that a polymorph that specializes (or generalizes) another polymorph should have the same behavior, under some definition of same-ness.
+It is up to the user to ensure that a polymorph that specializes (or generalizes) another polymorph should have the same behavior, under the appropriate definition of same-ness.

 For instance, consider